Kremlin Acknowledges Assassin, Sleeper Agents Among Returned Prisoners

 Peskov also confirmed that Artem Dultsov and Anna Dultsova, who were released from Slovenia after being convicted of espionage charges, were undercover intelligence officers commonly known in Russia as “illegals.”

-The couple posed as Argentine expats in Slovenia for half a decade and were responsible for relaying Moscow’s orders to other sleeper agents in the country until they were arrested in 2022.
+The couple posed as Argentine expats in Slovenia for a half-decade and were responsible for relaying Moscow’s orders to other sleeper agents in the country until they were arrested in 2022.

-Peskov said that the couple’s two young children joined them on their flight back to Russia via Turkey.
+Peskov said the couple’s two young children joined them on their flight back to Russia via Turkey.

 “That’s how illegals work, and that’s the sacrifices they make because of their dedication to their work,” Peskov said.

-The multinational prisoner swap was mediated by Turkey and involved 24 prisoners between the United States, Germany, Norway, Poland, and Slovenia on one side, and Russia and Belarus on the other.
+The multinational prisoner swap was mediated by Turkey and involved 24 prisoners between the United States, Germany, Norway, Poland, and Slovenia on one side and Russia and Belarus on the other.

 Moscow freed 15 people in the exchange including Americans, Germans, and Russian dissidents.
 Belarus released a German national as well.